Table of Contents

 What is Drupal Core Used For?

 While Drupal Core is powerful, building complex websites might require additional functionalities.
 For extensive customization or integrating specialized features, consider hiring Drupal experts.
 Their experience can help you leverage the full potential of Drupal Core.
-They can also help you extend their capabilities with contributed modules and themes to create a website that perfectly meets your needs.
+They can also guide you in extending the platform with Drupal Core modules and contributed modules, and themes, ensuring your website is tailored to your unique needs.

 What are the Prerequisites to Install Drupal Core?